dankeyy/fractals_old/README.md

 # Mandelbrot-Set
-My implementation for the mandelbrot set.
+my attempt at visualizing the mandelbrot set

 sample output: